paolocrosetto/what_are_you_calling_intuitive_data_and_analysis/README.md

 -   the Max Planck Experimental Economics Laboratory in Jena, where *proposer* participants decided how to split a pie of 11 or 19 € with a *respondent*.
 [Proposer data](Data/proposers.csv)

 -   the fMRI scanner of the Klinikum der Universität Jena, where *respondents* faced all offers by proposers and decided either to *accept* the split or to *reject* it, in which case they burned their own money to send a message to the proposer.
-[Data/respondents.csv](Data/respondents.csv)
+[Respondent data](Data/respondents.csv)

 Proposers were then notified by email of the reaction of the respondent, that had no monetary consequences for them.